malramsay64/phd-thesis/04_Machine_Learning/results.md

 For any six values of the relative orientation there are $6!$ points in space which represent those values reflecting the different ways of ordering the values.
-As an implementation detail of the nearest-neighbours algorithm [@sec:nearest-neighbours] the relative orientations are ordered by the distance to the neighbour.
+As an implementation detail of the nearest-neighbours algorithm [@sec:nearest_neighbours] the relative orientations are ordered by the distance to the neighbour.
 As molecules vibrate these distances are going to change re-order,